cantina/cantina-app-ui-users/README.md

-cantina-app-users-ui
+cantina-app-ui-users
 ====================

 Drop-in UI for cantina-app-users

 Usage
 ------
-Just include cantina-app-users-ui in your main app file and start using the default UI.
+Just include cantina-app-ui-users in your main app file and start using the default UI.

 You can optionally extend the UI implementation by adding your own templates